mutofrans/machine-learning/ModelSelectionUsingValidationSet/README.md

 **Installation**

 You can install the polyfit.py and the data(data_training.txt and data_validation.txt).
 Once you put all these files in the same folder.
-You can install the necesary packages to run the code.
+You can install the necessary packages to run the code.

 **Usage**